adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 title: Introduction
 section: Preface
 permalink: /chapters/introduction/
+description: An introduction to MaintainableCSS, an approach to writing modular, scalable and of course maintainable CSS.
 ---

 *MaintainableCSS* is an approach to architecting and writing CSS that helps you and your team write modular, scalable and maintainable code.